Windermere, Cumbria (town)

-Windermere (/ˈwɪndərmɪər/) is a town in the civil parish of Windermere and Bowness, in the South Lakeland District of Cumbria, England.
-In the 2001 census the parish had a population of 8,245, increasing at the 2011 census to 8,359.
-It lies about half a mile (1 km) east of the lake, Windermere.
+Windermere (/ˈwɪndərmɪər/) is a town in the civil parish of Windermere and Bowness, in the Westmorland and Furness district in the ceremonial county of Cumbria, England; it is within the Lake District National Park.
+The town lies about half a mile (1 km) east of the lake, Windermere, from which it takes its name.
+In 2021 it had a population of 4,826.

-Although the town Windermere does not touch the lake (it took the name of the lake when the railway line was built in 1847 and the station was called "Windermere"), it has now grown together with the older lakeside town of Bowness-on-Windermere, though the two retain distinguishable town centres.
-Tourism is popular in the town owing to its proximity to the lake and local scenery.
+While Windermere town does not itself touch the lake, it forms one urban area with the older town of Bowness-on-Windermere, which is directly on the lake shore.
+Windermere began to grow when the railway station and hotel of the same name opened in 1847.
+Tourism is popular in the town, owing to its proximity to the lake and local scenery.
 Boats from the piers in Bowness sail around the lake, many calling at Ambleside or at Lakeside where there is a restored railway.
-Windermere Hotel opened at the same time as the railway.

-The civil parish contains both towns, the village of Troutbeck Bridge to the north and several hamlets, including Storrs to the south and Heaning to the east.
-Belle Isle and part of the lake are also within its boundaries.
-The civil parish changed its name from Windermere to Windermere and Bowness on 29 July 2020.

 History

 Historically a part of the county of Westmorland, Windermere town was known as Birthwaite prior to the arrival of the Kendal and Windermere Railway, which stimulated its development.
 Windermere station offers train and bus connections to the surrounding area, Manchester Airport and the West Coast Main Line.

 The geological formations around the area take their name from the town.
 They are called the Windermere Group of sedimentary rocks.